To cookie settings Main content Main navigation

 The researchers at Windesheim University of Applied Sciences use their expertise and all kinds of knowledge products to support the professional field in addressing these issues.
 They conduct practice-based multidisciplinary research, focusing on the interdependence between technology, industrial development and human activity.
 The research is organized together with partners.
 And we then carry out this research with, about and for all our partners.

-The research is practice-based.
-This means that lecturers of physical education can apply the knowledge from research directly in their work.
-Examples of questions that come up for discussion are: How do children learn to move, and how do we improve motor learning?
+The professorship of Human Movement, School and Sport conducts and supervises research into people's exercise and sports behaviour, particularly within the context of the school and sports associations.
+Our research is practice-oriented.
+This means that physical education teachers can directly apply the knowledge gained from research in their work.
+Examples of questions to be addressed are: How do children learn to move, and how do we improve motor learning with the use of new technologies?
 What is the social role and significance of sport?
-What is the relationship between the sports club and physical education?
+What is the relationship between the sports and physical education?
 What are the social effects of a certain sports policy?

 Want to know more?
 Contact Professor Ivo van Hilvoorde via +31 88 469 9162 (phone) or email(opens in new tab).